-When I teach my “Brush Up on Your Business Writing Skills” workshop, I often refer to the KISS acronym — my version of it, anyway.
+When I teach my “Brush Up on Your Business Writing Skills” workshop, I often refer to the KISS principle — my version of it, anyway.
 Many business professionals — letter writers, memo writers, bloggers — write too many words, and they use too many BIG words, perhaps thinking they’ll look smart.

 Sad to say, those approaches don’t work well for most readers.
 No one wants to wade through our version of War and Peace, or feel dumb because they’re not sure what a word means; there are too many other articles to read and things to do, right?

 So here are just three ideas to help you write more polished and professional business documents, all according to my version of the KISS Principle.